kvines4/code-portfolio/README.md

 # **About The Project**

-Code for my portfolio website which can be found [here](https://kvines4.github.io/code-portfolio/):
+This is the code repository for my portfolio website which can be found [here](https://kvines4.github.io/code-portfolio/).

+It is a work in progress while I learn more about css and slowly figure out what style I want.

 <p align="right">(<a href="#top">back to top</a>)</p>